 ASTM A 123/A 123M:

-- One inch or less in narrowest dimension
+- Bare spot(s) shall not exceed 1 inch in the narrowest dimension

-- Total area can be no more than 0.5% of the accessible surface area to be coated or 36 square inches per piece, whichever is less
+- And the total bare spot(s) can be no more than 0.5% of the accessible surface area to be coated or 36 square inches per piece, whichever is less

 ASTM A 153/A 153M:

-- The bare spots shall have an area totaling no more than 1% of the total surface area to be coated, excluding threaded areas of the piece
+- Bare spots shall have an area totaling no more than 1% of the total surface area to be coated, excluding threaded areas of the piece

 ASTM A 767/A 767M: